Seosan: Yeonghyeon-ri Rock-carved Buddha Triad

-Bowonsa (보원사지)
+Bowonsa

-Built during the Unified Silla period (668 – 935 CE), this small temple contains an iconic Baekje-style Pagoda, as well as a number of monuments which were added when the temple was expanded during the Goryeo period (918 – 1392 CE) and is considered to be a National Treasure of Korea.
+Built during the Unified Silla period (668 – 935 CE), Bowonsa (보원사지) is a small temple containing an iconic Baekje-style pagoda, as well as a number of monuments which were added when the temple was expanded during the Goryeo period (918 – 1392 CE) and is considered to be a National Treasure of Korea.
 Bowonsa is about 500 meters from the Yeonghyeon-ri Rock-carved Buddha Triad and is a quiet place for relaxation and meditation.